galbrecht18/Salesforce-Page-Layout-Assignment-Analyzer/README.md

 Quick project to determine which page layouts aren't actively assigned to any profiles or record types in Salesforce and thus can be deleted.

-Note this was done just as a pet project so no guarentees!
+Note this was done just as a pet project so no guarantees!

 ## Getting Started